The End of the Affair

-Synopsis
+Plot

-The novel focuses on Maurice Bendrix, a rising writer during the Second World War in London, and Sarah Miles, the wife of an impotent civil servant.
+The novel focuses on Maurice Bendrix, a rising writer during the Second World War in London, and Sarah Miles, the wife of Henry, her amiable but boring husband and an important civil servant.
 Bendrix is based on Greene himself, and he reflects often on the act of writing a novel.
 Sarah is based on Greene's lover at the time, Catherine Walston, to whom the book is dedicated.

 Bendrix and Sarah fall in love quickly, but he soon realises that the affair will end as quickly as it began.
-The relationship suffers from his overt and admitted jealousy.
-He is frustrated by her refusal to divorce Henry, her amiable but boring husband.
-When a V-2 rocket blasts Bendrix's flat as he is with Sarah, he is nearly killed.
+The relationship suffers from his overt and admitted jealousy, and he is frustrated by her refusal to divorce Henry.
+When a V-1 flying bomb blasts Bendrix's flat when he is with Sarah, he is nearly killed.
 After this, Sarah breaks off the affair with no apparent explanation.

-Later, Bendrix is still wracked with jealousy when he sees Henry crossing the Common that separates their flats.
-Henry has finally started to suspect something, and Bendrix decides to go to a private detective to discover Sarah's new lover.
-Through her diary, he learns that, when she thought he was dead after the bombing, she made a promise to God not to see Bendrix again if He allowed him to live.
-Greene describes Sarah's struggles.
-After her sudden death from a lung infection brought to a climax by walking on the Common in the rain, several miraculous events occur, advocating for some kind of meaningfulness to Sarah's faith.
+Later, Bendrix is still wracked with jealousy when he sees Henry crossing the common that separates their flats.
+Henry has finally started to suspect something, and Bendrix decides to go to a private investigator to discover if Sarah has a new lover.
+The investigator acquires her diary, from which Bendrix learns that, when she thought he was dead after the bombing, she made a promise to God not to see Bendrix again if He allowed him to live.
+Greene describes Sarah's struggles after finding he was still alive.
+A lung infection brought to a climax by walking on the common in the rain leads to Sarah's sudden death, and then several miraculous events occur, advocating for some kind of meaningfulness to Sarah's faith.
 By the last page of the novel, Bendrix comes to believe in a God as well.